For Investors

 Example from aquaculture: after February 2026, many analyses concluded that "CSRD Omnibus I exempts SMEs from reporting obligations — small farms stop being customers for compliance software."
 This is a seemingly logical conclusion that is, however, wrong.

 In markets with multiple warring fronts, there is a particular position available: the player who does not fight for the throne but controls the roads.
 Every warring front depends on it — and none has an incentive to eliminate it.
+In aquaculture, that role is not generic plumbing alone; it is the compliance and interoperability layer that can normalize biological, operational, and regulatory data across walled gardens.

 In finance, that position is Plaid (connecting banks with fintechs).
 In communications, Twilio.
 In industrial automation, Cognite (normalizing data across hundreds of heterogeneous OT/IoT systems for Aker BP and Saudi Aramco).
 Every maturing industrial sector eventually produces this layer.
 Aquaculture has not produced it yet.